Montsouris Park and the Petite Ceinture in the 13th arrondissement

 Jardin de la Petite Ceinture in the 13th arrondissement:

-Parc Montsouris is ideal for strolling and various route variations, provided you have a map.
-In any case, end up at the Rue Gazan exit.
+Montsouris Park is ideal for a leisurely stroll and offers various route options, provided you have a map.
+In any case, head for the Rue Gazan exit.

 Worth a visit

-- Square de Montsouris (1) and the surrounding streets, with their beautiful houses.
+- Montsouris Square (1) and the surrounding streets, with their beautiful houses.

-- Parc Montsouris (2), located on the site of the former Montrouge quarries.
-A small lake, vast lawns and numerous trees contribute to the charm of the place.
+- Parc Montsouris (2), situated on the site of the former Montrouge quarries.
+A small lake, vast lawns and numerous trees add to the charm of the place.

-- Mire du Sud (or Mire de l'Observatoire), shortly after (2).
-Geodetic column erected in 1806, roughly on the Paris Meridian.
+- Mire du Sud (or Mire de l’Observatoire), a short distance further on (2).
+A geodetic column erected in 1806, situated roughly on the Paris Meridian.

 - Jardin de la Petite Ceinture in the 13th arrondissement (5).
-Dating back to the early days of the railway, the Petite Ceinture ran around Paris.
+Dating back to the early days of the railway, the Petite Ceinture ran around the perimeter of Paris.
 It was decommissioned in the late 1970s.

 Reviews and comments